abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 In cts we try to change the netlist by making clock tree.

+The below files can be found in th extras folder in vsdstdcelldesign.

 Making the pre_sta.conf and save it in the openlane folder.

 ```